Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Configurable modules for mixed autonomy

 \eat{ \textbf{Policies and Policy Update Methods:}} \eat{The controllers executed by autonomous vehicles in our system consist of parametrized control law, most commonly neural networks.
 The control law are modified between iterations using policy gradient methods which update the parameters of the policy through optimizing the expected cumulative reward from sampled data from SUMO. \eat{\todoKathy{From Bayen: "This is for AI article.
 For a robotics publication, we need more explanation" @Aboudy, @Eugene, @Cathy probably}}}

-\subsection{\newCathy{Learning} setup}
+\subsection{Learning setup}

-The AVs in our system execute controllers which are parameterized control laws, trained using policy gradient methods.
-For all experiments in this article, we use the \textit{Trust Region Policy Optimization} (TRPO) \cite{Schulman2015a} method for learning the control law, linear feature baselines as described in Duan, et al. \cite{Duan2016}, discount factor $\gamma = 0.999$, and step size 0.01.
-Each of the results presented in this article was collected from numerical experiments conducted on three Intel(R) Core(TM) i7-6600U CPU @ 2.60GHz processors for six hours.
-A total of 6,000,000 samples were collected during the training procedure\footnote{Further implementation details can be found at: \url{https://github.com/flow-project/flow-lab/tree/master/flow-framework}.}.
+The AVs execute parameterized control laws, trained using policy gradient methods.
+We use the \textit{Trust Region Policy Optimization} (TRPO)~\cite{Schulman2015a} method, with linear feature baselines as described in Duan, et al.~\cite{Duan2016}, discount factor $\gamma = 0.999$, and step size 0.01.
+The numerical experiments were conducted on three Intel(R) Core(TM) i7-6600U CPU @ 2.60GHz processors for six hours.
+A total of 6,000,000 samples (167 driving hours) were simulated during the training procedure\footnote{Further implementation details can be found at: \texttt{\url{https://github.com/flow-project/flow-lab/tree/master/flow-framework}}.}.